apace100/origins-docs/docs/types/item_condition_types/ingredient.md

 [Item Condition Type](../item_condition_types.md)

-Checks whether the item matches a specified [Item Condition Type](../item_condition_types.md).
+Checks whether the item matches the specified [ingredient](../data_types/ingredient.md).
 Essentially, checking either for the item ID or whether the item is in a specified tag.

 Type ID: `origins:ingredient`